-For the initial tariff paid to the airline, passengers are allowed to bring one main hand luggage and a small object that accumulates to 7kg.
+For the initial tariff paid to the airline, passengers are allowed to bring one main hand luggage and a small object that accumulates to the 7kg cabin baggage allowance.
 For passengers who travel with toddler, you will also be allowed to bring foods for the toddlers on board.
 If the toddler is also booked a chair in the airplane, you may also be allowed to bring a toddler car seat to the cabin.
 This, however, needs an approval from the Citilink Reservation.

 Large-sized object (including sports equipment) are allowed on board as long as sufficient space is available, and it will be included as part of the luggage.
 The maximum length of the large objects depend on the aircraft that you’re boarding; it can be a maximum of 1.58m or 2.77m.

 For passengers who rely on wheelchairs, the wheelchair can be taken to the aircraft baggage as registered/checked baggage free without charge.
 This rule also applies to parents who bring a baby stroller.

 The luggage check-in counter opens 2 hours before scheduled departure time, and closes 30 minutes prior to the departure.

 Prohibited Luggage Content

 The things that are prohibited on board of the Citilink are nail clippers, nail file, folding knife, scissors, knife or cutting tools, toy weapon, sprays, matches/lighters, equipment, beater, fire arms and ammunitions, electronic cigarettes.